 Cake Base

-- 2 ½ cups whole wheat flour or spelt flour
+- 2 ยฝ cups (360g) whole wheat flour, or whole spelt flour

 Ganache Frosting